-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b).
+Exchange Act of 1934 during the preceding 12 months (or for such shorter peand (2) has been subject to such filing requirements for the past 90 days.
+Yes eriod that the registrant was required to file such reports), Indicate by check mark whether the registrant has submitted electronically evpursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the registrant was required to submit such files).
+Yes 🗷 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an a reporting company, or an emerging growth company.
+See the definitions of "reporting company," and "emerging growth company" in Rule 12b-2 of the E large accelerated filer", "accelerated filer", "smaller Large accelerated filer \square Accelerated filer Non-accelerated filer □ Smaller reporting company Emerging growth company \Box Indicate by check mark whether the registrant has filed a report on and attestate of its internal control over financial reporting under Section 404(b) of the Sar public accounting firm that prepared or issued its audit report.
+If securities are registered pursuant to Section 12(b) of the Act, indicate by chargestrant included in the filing reflect the correction of an error to previously and indicate by check mark whether any of those error corrections are restatement compensation received by any of the registrant's executive officers during the landscape by check mark whether the registrant is a shell company (as defined tion to its management's assessment of the effectiveness banes-Oxley Act (15 U.S.C.
+7262(b)) by the registered eeck mark whether the financial statements of the issued financial statements. ts that required a recovery analysis of incentive-based e relevant recovery period pursuant to §240.10D-1(b).
 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ☒ The aggregate market value of 13,114,738 shares of the voting common equity held by non-affiliates of the registrant as of June 30, 2022, the last day of the registrant's most recently completed second fiscal quarter, was approximately \$144,786,708.
-Directors, executive officers, and trusts controlled by said individuals are considered affiliates for the purpose of this calculation and may not necessarily be considered affiliates for any other purpose.
-The number of shares of common stock, par value \$0.01 per share, outstanding as of February 28, 2023, was 21,483,927.
-DOCUMENTS INCORPORATED BY REFERENCE Parts of the registrant's definitive proxy statement for the 2023 Annual Meeting of Stockholders to be filed pursuant to Regulation 14A under the Securities Exchange Act of 1934 are incorporated by reference in Part III of this Annual Report.
+Yes □ No 🗷 The aggregate market value of 13,114,738 shares of the voting common equit 2022, the last day of the registrant's most recently completed second fiscal quexecutive officers, and trusts controlled by said individuals are considered affinecessarily be considered affiliates for any other purpose. narter, was approximately \$144,786,708.
+Directors, The number of shares of common stock, par value \$0.01 per share, outstanding ig as of February 28, 2023, was 21,483,927.
+DOCUMENTS INCORPORATED I BY REFERENCE

+Parts of the registrant's definitive proxy statement for the 2023 Annual Meeting of Stockholders to be filed pursuant to Regulation 14A under the Securities Exchange Act of 1934 are incorporated by reference in Part III of this Annual Report.